nathanielq/NoCA/README.md

 # NoCA
-Tech Stack: Python, PowerShell, Google Sheets API, Google Apps Script, Google Forms
+Tech Stack: Python, Pandas, Polars, TimedRotatingFileHandler, PowerShell, Google Sheets API, Google Apps Script, Google Forms

 This Python script uses the Google Sheets API to get information from a Google Form Response Sheet.
 With that information specific moves are made in ActiveDirectory using Powershell.